Eververdants/ETBSaveManager/README.md

 - Select which expansion features to use
 - Expansion packs will provide additional functionality
-- Option to download packs from GitHub or Gitee (if available)
+- Option to download packs from GitHub
-- Expansion packs developed by llzgdc are free of charge

 ---